Arbuckle woman pleads guilty to participating in Capitol siege

-An Arbuckle woman accused of participating in the siege of the Capitol Building in Washington, D.C. in January has pleaded guilty.
+The Arbuckle woman accused of participating in the siege of the Capitol Building in January has pleaded guilty.

 Valerie Ehrke virtually appeared before Judge Paul L. Friedman in late June for an arraignment hearing, in which she entered a guilty plea to one count of parading, demonstrating or picketing in a Capitol building.